Shantar Islands National Park

 Shantar Islands National Park (Шантарские острова (национальный парк)) covers both the terrestrial and maritime surroundings of the Shantar Islands, a group of 15 currently uninhabited islands that lie close to the coast of Khabarovsk Krai, in the Sea of Okhotsk in the Russian Far East.
 Most of the islands are moderately mountainous, with rugged cliffs; the highest point is 720 m (2,375 ft).
 The area around the islands is an important area for marine mammals - including Steller Sea Lions, seals, and many species of cetacean (gray, bowhead, minke, beluga, and killer whale) - plus spawning salmon and very large colonies of birds.
 The park was formerly a state nature reserve (established in 1999), but re-established as a federal national park in 2013 with the stated purpose of protecting the habitat of vulnerable species (and in particular guarding against poaching), and supporting the scientific study and ecological tourism of the area.
 The Shantar Islands are located in the Tuguro-Chumikansky District of Khabarovsk Krai.
 The park is overseen by the Russian Ministry of Natural Resources.

 Topography

-The Shantar Islands lie on the eastern side of Uda Gulf; until 9,000-10,000 years ago they were connected, which explains why there the floral ecosystem of the island contains no endemic species.
+The Shantar Islands lie on the eastern side of Uda Bay; until 9,000-10,000 years ago they were connected, which explains why there the floral ecosystem of the island contains no endemic species.
 Of the 15 islands and many rocks that rise above the surface, two make up 75% of the terrestrial area of the park: Bolshoy Shantar Island (176,600 ha, or 30x45 miles in size), and Feklistova Island (37,200 ha) which is about 20 km (12 mi) west of Bolshoy Shantar.
-Uda Gulf separates the main islands from the coast to the west.
+Uda Bay separates the main islands from the coast to the west.
 Tides reach 5 – 8 m (16.5 - 26.2 ft), and currents around the island are very strong.
 Fog is frequent.